harvesthill/reddit-wiki-archive/steroids/trenbolone.md

 [How ECLIA works.](http://www.kumj.com.np/issue/9/91-93.pdf)

-If you need to know your *true* estradiol levels while running trenbolone, you should request the [estradiol sensitive](https://www.labcorp.com/wps/portal/!ut/p/c1/04_SB8K8xLLM9MSSzPy8xBz9CP0os_hACzO_QCM_IwMLXyM3AyNjMycDU2dXQwN3M6B8JG55AwMCuv088nNT9QtyI8oBPK_DWA!!/dl2/d1/L0lDU0NTQ1FvS1VRIS9JSFJBQUlnb0FNeUtibTZtL1lCSkp3NDU0a3N1eWx3ISEvN19VRTRTMUk5MzBPR1MyMElTM080TjJONjY4MC92aWV3VGVzdA!!/?testId=408440&amp;criterion=Estradiol%2C+Sensitive) assay.
+If you need to know your *true* estradiol levels while running trenbolone, you should request the estradiol sensitive test from your preferred bloodwork provider..

 ##References